ravona/codeplay/topics/programming/functional-programming/functional-programming.md

 1. Easier to test

 - Easier than projects written in procedural style or object-oriented (OOP)

-_mnemonic_: Victor, Lisa and John are employees at "functional shoes inc".
-This is how our imaginary shoes are made:

-1. Victor shapes leather sheets to shoes on a heat press and gives it to Lisa
-1. Lisa glues the soles and passes the shoes to John
-1. John packs the shoes he got from Lisa in a shoebox with laces

 This clear division of responsibility between our beloved employees on the production line, helps us to manage this factory.
 We'll come back to this example to see why.